jessicaldale/manager-readme/README.md

 I strongly believe in putting people over process and changing process to accommodate our needs and goals.
 I’ve worked on the product side, the agency side, and the consultant side.
 At the end of the day, these are my values as a manager:

 * I value transparency about what’s happened, what’s happening, and what’s going to happen.
-* I value speed, including proactive efforts that keep us moving quickly (e.g. writing tests, refactoring legacy code before a new feature, pairing on work to improve our code quality and bus factor)
+* I value being human.
-* I value learning, and know that training up on a tech stack may not always be the fastest route to production.
+* I value improvement and proactive.
 * I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, etc.

 # 1-on-1's